connellr023/oncology-quest/README.md

 #### Security Measures
  - Role based authentication for admins and regular users
+ - Access code for ensuring only intended users can register
  - Password hashing with **BCRYPT** combined with 64-bit integer nonce used as a **salt**
  - Simple rate limiter on sensitive **API** routes
  - **HTTPS** connection in production with appropriate **cookies** and **CORS** policies